-The BIT was fortunate enough to be funded by St. Baldrick's to purchase an Aperio OS Oil Scanner for the creation of a Lymphoma & Leukemia Digital Archive.
+The BIT was fortunate enough to be funded by St. Baldrick's to purchase an Aperio OS Oil Scanner for the creation of a lymphoma and leukemia digital archive.
 The addition of an Aperio ScanScope OS system will provide the necessary technology to permit the electronic review by expert pathologists and a digital archive of the original pathology material of patients registered on both lymphoma and leukemia cancer protocols.
 The addition of this requested equipment will not only allow us to digitize all specimens but also integrate seamlessly with the existing framework at the BPC.
 The BPC currently acts as the biospecimen repository for both the Children's Oncology Group and the Gynecologic Oncology Group and this technology will promote digital review among multiple disease committees.

 The Ohio Supercomputer Center provides supercomputing, networking, research and educational resources to a diverse state and national community, including education, academic research, industry and state government.

 The Research Institute at Nationwide Children's Hospital is one of the fastest growing pediatric research centers in the United States.
-As a subsidiary of Nationwide Children's Hospital, The Research Institute is organized into 13 multidisciplinary Centers of Emphasis that allow traditional academic boundaries to be crossed and merged.
-Scientific and clinical interests intersect in this model which encourages collaboration and the free flow of ideas.
+The Research Institute is organized into 13 multidisciplinary Centers of Emphasis that allow traditional academic boundaries to be crossed and merged.
+Scientific and clinical interests intersect in this model, which encourages collaboration and the free flow of ideas.
 More than 80 faculty scientists focus on discoveries to improve child health ranging from basic molecular biology to applied, patient-oriented research.
 Beyond the walls and statistics lies a very clear mission: to enhance the health of children by engaging in high quality, cutting-edge research according to the highest scientific and ethical standards.

-The Digital Imaging Team is located in the Research II facility at Nationwide Children's Hospital and works with many of its researchers.
+The Biomedical Imaging Team is located in the Research II facility at Nationwide Children's Hospital and works with many of its researchers.

 The Research Informatics Core is a multidisciplinary informatics application development team dedicated to enhancing and expanding research through the scientific application of information management and informatics innovation.
-The Core is an award winning, service-oriented group which possesses the following capabilities in these diverse areas:
+The core is an award winning, service-oriented group that possesses the following capabilities: